Masya Seems to just about do the same thing here in southeast Alabama at certain times of the year. I understand your frustration.

 Additives with moisture-retaining properties include Cold Phosphate, Corn Syrup Solids, Dairy Blend, and Sodium Tripoly Phosphate.
-These products are designed to allow the meat to more effectively bond the water so that it stays in the product during the cooking process.
+These products are designed to allow the meat to bond more effectively with the water so that it stays in the product during the cooking process.
 This will give you a finished product with more moisture and is especially important in products with lower fat content.
-These products also act as yield enhancers as the more water that is bound up in the product the more volume and weight it will have.
+These products also act as yield enhancers as the more water that is bound up in the product, the more volume and weight it will have.
 For the beginner who wants to use one of these products, I would recommend Cold Phosphate, just be sure to check the ingredients on the seasoning you are using first to ensure that it does not already contain phosphates, as adding too much phosphate can give your product a soapy flavor.Cure Accelerator

 Liquid Smokes are popular color enhancers that are sprayed on during the smoking process to give the meat a nice smoked appearance.
-Two common types of this are C-10 and Supreme Smoke and are often used with Hams, Bacons, or any other smoked whole muscle meat.
+Two common types of this are C-10 and Supreme Smoke, and they are often used with Hams, Bacons, or any other smoked whole muscle meat.
 Pn-9 Liquid smoke is another type that has a neutral pH but really should only be used in a smokehouse that can atomize it for spraying.
-Cures also have a coloring factor but we will get into that in later videos.Meat Binders
+Cures also have a coloring factor, but we will get into that in later videos.Meat Binders

 Excalibur seasonings have many qualities that set them apart from other seasoning companies.
 One of the main benefits is their SQF Level 3 certification.
-Having that certification means that Excalibur has put their ingredients, their processing, and their facility through rigorous testing and retesting to ensure that they are producing the safest and highest quality ingredients possible.Mixing in seasoning
+Having that certification means that Excalibur has put their ingredients, processing, and facility through rigorous testing and retesting to ensure that they are producing the safest and highest quality ingredients possible.Mixing in seasoning

 Excalibur also has a Research and Development lab that works tirelessly to perfect the seasonings that they make and to try to make improvements to their production practices to ensure excellent seasoning taste and quality.